intel/pepc/docs/guide-install.md

 ```
 # Tab completions

 `pepc` supports tab completions, but it requires specific environment variables to be set.
-Make sure
+Run the
-`pepc` is in your 'PATH', and use the following:
+following:

 ```bash
 # For pip installation (adjust path if you used a different location):